 - Set the server name and the authentication for your SQL Server then click “OK”

-- Wait for the program to scan and repair the file
+- Wait for the program to scan and recover SQL Server database

 - The fixed MDF file will be saved using the following format: file name_fixed.mdf.